danhalliday/danhalliday.com/middleman/source/work/cantare-ladies-choir-combination-mark-and-style-guide.html.md

 title: Combination Mark & Style Guide
 date: 2013-01-01

-summary: Cantare needed a strong, bold logo to use on everything from posters and concert programmes to bags and embroidered coats.
-They already had a strong black and pink colour scheme, so I worked with the group on a combination mark that would tie their brand together.
+summary: I worked with this group on a combination mark that would tie their brand together, complete with usage documentation.

 skills:
   - Logo Design